-An informational brochure about the city's property tax guidelines can be found below.
+Click here for an informational brochure about the city’s property tax guidelines.

 If you have additional questions, please contact the city property tax administrator.